 - Ecotourism programs that bring money into a region only if rainforests remain intact

-- China’s “Green Wall” project, which is aggressively replanting large regions of forest that were clearcut during their early industrialization.
+- China’s “Green Wall” project, which is aggressively replanting large areas of forest that were clearcut during their early industrialization.

 The largest living organism in the world is a single mushroom covering 880 hectares of land in the Malheur National Forest of Oregon, USA.
-It’s the size of 1,665 football fields and larger than 24 nations.
-Other individual species of the same kind of mushroom have been measured at over 1,000 acres each.
-The root structure of this massive plant is a hyper-complex network that our scientists are using to expand our understanding of computer networks, supply chains and even our own brain’s neural net.
+It’s the size of 1,665 football fields and more extensive than 24 nations.
+Other individual species of the same kind of mushroom can measure over 1,000 acres each.
+The root structure of this massive plant is a hyper-complex network that our scientists are using to expand our understanding of computer networks, supply chains, and even our own brain’s neural net.